Finance Graduate Programs

 All graduate degrees in finance relate to money, but there are still plenty of options.
-If you’re considering a master’s degree, you can get an MS in Finance or an MBA in Corporate Finance.
-Many great schools offer PhDs in Finance.
+If you’re considering a masters degree in finance, you can get an MS in Finance or an MBA in Corporate Finance.
+Many great finance graduate schools offer PhDs in Finance.
 If you’re looking to learn a particular skill, consider a Graduate Certificate in Family Financial Planning.

 Even when you know what you want to study, it can be difficult to find the right graduate program in finance.
 GradSchools.com can make the search easier.
 Filter your search by the type of degree that interests you, master’s, certificate or doctorate.
 Then filter your search by location, so you can consider if it’s better to study close to home or maybe even in another country.

 Let GradSchools.com help you find the right graduate program in finance.
 Start looking today!

 Students have a variety of graduate finance degrees to choose from.

 The Master of Finance, or M.Fin. degree, is a general graduate degree in finance, with a broader scope of financial topics covered in lesser detail.

 In contrast, an MBA. in finance prepares students for graduate-level employment in a financial position and equips them with management training.
 Sometimes, there is an opportunity to specialize in one particular financial field.

 A Master of Science in Finance doesn’t always require a bachelors degree in finance or a mathematics field, but an undergraduate degree of that genre is helpful.
 This degree is especially good for students who have little to no managerial experience, but have more of a finance background.